 When you pet them they seem so grateful that you are scratching their backs.
 I ended up spending more time here than I planned feeding the animals and petting them.
 They seemed so happy that they got extra attention.

 The Horticultural Building reminded me of my many trips to the Philadelphia Flower Show, large self-contained displays of flowers, lawn decorations and furniture each with their own them.
 There was a lot of creativity to their displays with water sources, planted flowers and shrubs all over the place all colorfully designed.
 They also used some statuary to accent the plantings.
 It was a nice size building made even bigger with these creative gardens.

 After visiting all the barns and historic recreations, it was off for a late lunch.
-I headed back to the food trucks to decide between the cheese steaks, meatball sandwiches and fried desserts.
+In 2018, I headed back to the food trucks to decide between the cheese steaks, meatball sandwiches and fried desserts.
 I decided on a pulled pork sandwich with pickles and a Coke for lunch that was more than enough.
 The sweetness of the barbecue sauce with the roasted meat on a soft roll made a wonderful meal.
 The nice part was sitting under a tree on a picnic table to enjoy my lunch.
 On a nice day, there is nothing like it.

 I avoided all the fried desserts and got a traditional pretzel with mustard from a vendor from Pennsylvania.
 The was an expensive pretzel at $8.00 but it was well worth it.
 The thing was huge, freshly rolled and made and was still hot.
 With a little mustard there is nothing like it.
 The softness and butteriness of the outside made every bite enjoyable.